 Some people complain about the mundane.
 Yet how can we appreciate the fantastic, if we never experience the ordinary?
-I marvel at the thrill-seekers going from high-to-high.
+The thrill-seekers amaze me, going from high-to-high.
 What do they do on their nights off?
-It's so absolutely simple to sit still and watch the world.
-Yet, so few do that.
-Are they afraid of missing something that makes them look the other way?
+It's so simple to sit still and watch the world.
+Yet, so few do.
+Are they afraid of missing something if they look the other way?
 Buddha said that if you sit in one place long enough, the entire world will pass in front of you.
 I don't advocate sitting still, movement is a blessing, yet, sometimes, absolute stillness works magic too.

-Was walking home over the Brooklyn Bridge from work.
+Was walking home from work over the Brooklyn Bridge.
 There was this older couple walking up ahead.
 They were walking hand-in-hand.
 No hurry, their own pace.
 The woman let go of the man's hand for a moment and walked ahead of him.
 They had reached the midpoint (if you've ever walked over the Brooklyn Bridge you know the part, where the view is better than the other parts of the walk, although all of them are pretty spectacular).
-The man caught up with her a few seconds later, passing them, I overheard their conversation:
+The man caught up with her a few seconds later.
+Passing them, I overheard their conversation:

 Man: Why did you let go of my hand? (catching up to her as she stood at the railing looking at the view with the wind blustering, making her eyes tear).

 Woman: Because I wanted to know what it felt like to have you want to come hold it again.

 "I never told you I loved you, you never taught me how."